WICG/import-maps/README.md

 Inserting a `<script type="packagemap">` after initial document parsing has no effect.
 Adding a second `<script type="packagemap">` has no effect.
 If the package map's JSON is not well-formed according to some relatively-strict validation criteria (see spec sketch below), it is ignored.
 Probably all of these cases should show up in dev tools, or even fire an `error` event at the `Window`.

 _What do we do in workers?
 Probably `new Worker(someURL, { type: "module", packageMap: ... })`?
 Or should you set it from inside the worker?
-Should dedicated workers use their controlling document's map, either by default or always?_
+Should dedicated workers use their controlling document's map, either by default or always?
+Discussed in [#2](https://github.com/domenic/package-name-maps/issues/2)._

 ### The scope of package name maps